reke592/reke592.github.io/_posts/2022-01-08-simplicity-vs-clarity.md

 }
 ```

+the above code was clear and straight, until theres a bug.

 -
 -
 -

-Reading the above code is so clean and straight to the point, until I encountered a bug.

 ```dart
 /// models/employee.dart